Çerkes Osman Pasha: Biography

 In Damascus, Osman Pasha (known by the Damascenes as "Abu Tawq") served twice in 1719-1721 and 1723-1725, and was known to be a particularly oppressive governor, who, with the use of his paramilitary forces, extorted the inhabitants of the city and its countryside.
-He served as governor of Sidon in 1717-1718 and 1725-1726 (his son Hafiz Ahmad Pasha was wali of Sidon in 1723-1725).
+He served as governor of Sidon in 1717-1718 and 1725-1726 (his son Hafiz Ahmed Pasha was wali of Sidon in 1723-1725).
 Osman Pasha governed both provinces in his last term, but resided in Sidon and entrusted the administration of Damascus with a deputy governor.

 Damascene anger towards his heavy-handed rule precipitated a popular revolt led by the Hanafi mufti, Khalil al-Bakri, which ultimately led to Osman Pasha's dismissal from the governorship of Damascus; al-Bakri persuaded Sultan Ahmed III that Osman Pasha was unfit to govern the city.
 Osman Pasha was replaced by Ismail Pasha al-Azm, the first of many al-Azm family members to govern Damascus.
 Osman Pasha continued to serve in Sidon until he was replaced by Köprülü Abdullah Pasha.
 Osman Pasha died in 1727.
-His son Ahmad Pasha later served a second term as governor of Sidon in 1730-1734.
+His son Ahmed Pasha later served a second term as governor of Sidon in 1730-1734.